 “Everybody stopped.
 Don’t know what’s going on.”

 “Maybe it’s because of that woman who just went by.
-She didn’t look too good.
-She moved pretty fast for a sick woman though.
+She didn’t look too good, but she was moving pretty fast for a sick woman.
 Maybe she wanted to get close to him.
 Can you see him?”

 “He’s up there.”

 “Did you hear that?”